bioinformaticsdotca/CSHL_2019/IntegratedAssignment_Day7/integrated_assignment_day7.md

 2. Run GSEA using the rank file that has been created from the differential expression test comparing BE vs NE [BEvsNE_ranks.rnk](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/pathways/integrated_assignment_1/BEvsNE_ranks.rnk) and the pathway file [Human_GOBP_AllPathways_no_GO_iea_May_24_2016_symbol.gmt](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/pathways/integrated_assignment_1/Human_GOBP_AllPathways_no_GO_iea_May_24_2016_symbol.gmt).

-  * open GSEA and first import the files using the "Load data" window: upload the .rnk and .gmt files.
+  * open GSEA and first import the files using the "Load data" window: upload the .rnk and .gmt files (the gmt file can be found by clicking the three dots next to 'Gene sets database' and clicking on 'Gene matrix (local gmx/gmt) ).
   * Go the 'Run GSEAPreranked' window and select the correct gmt file and the rank file
   * /!\ Use 100 permutations for the lab exercise /!\ but use 1000 for your own data analysis.
   * Choose a name for your analysis, a destination folder and run GSEA.